Don Bosco Preparatory High School

-Don Bosco Preparatory High School (Don Bosco Prep) is a private, all-boys Roman Catholic high school from ninth through twelfth grades.
-Founded in 1915 as a boarding school for Polish boys, by the Salesians of Don Bosco, a religious community of priests and brothers, the school is situated on a 35 acre campus in Ramsey, in Bergen County, New Jersey, United States.
-The school is operated under the supervision of the Roman Catholic Archdiocese of Newark.
+Don Bosco Preparatory High School (Don Bosco Prep) is a private, all-boys Catholic high school from ninth through twelfth grades.
+Founded in 1915 as a boarding school for Polish boys, by the Salesians of Don Bosco, a religious community of priests and brothers, the school is situated on a 35 acre campus in Ramsey, in Bergen County, in the U.S. state of New Jersey.
+The school is operated under the supervision of the Archdiocese of Newark.

 Located in northern New Jersey, approximately 2 miles from the New Jersey – New York border, the school draws students from a wide geographical region, including Bergen, Passaic, Morris, Essex and Sussex counties in New Jersey as well as surrounding counties in New York.

-As of the 2019–20 school year, the school had an enrollment of 790 students and 52 classroom teachers (on an FTE basis), for a student–teacher ratio of 15.2:1.
-The school's student body was 49.2% (389) White, 18.4% (145) Black, 12.8% (101) two or more races, 11.0% (87) Hispanic, 4.3% (34) Native Hawaiian / Pacific Islander, 4.2% (33) Asian and 0.1% (1) American Indian / Alaska Native.
+As of the 2023–24 school year, the school had an enrollment of 786 students and 119.1 classroom teachers (on an FTE basis), for a student–teacher ratio of 6.6:1.
+The school's student body was 68.4% (538) White, 12.1% (95) Hispanic, 9.5% (75) two or more races, 5.9% (46) Black and 4.1% (32) Asian.